TABLE OF CONTENTS

 Growing plants directly from the earth makes it easy to provide nutrients to the plants from compost.
 If you’ve never made your own compost and want to grow outdoors, give some serious consideration to making this superior soil additive yourself for free.
 Topping off soil with compost throughout the grow will allow your plants to flourish with natural, organic material.
 While most growers choose to grow organically because of the superior terpene experience and flavors that result, some growers prefer to use alternative fertilizers and additives because a constant reliable source of compost is not easily available.
 There is much to be said for some of the commercially available additives available from nursery companies like Fox Farms and others.
 These products are almost completely organic—as organic as you can get out of a bottle.

 You may notice that your plants begin to grow at a slower rate outdoors than they do indoors.
 As long as the plants are receiving at least eight full hours of unfiltered, direct sunlight per day, there is no cause for concern.
 The plants will soon grow at a faster rate and greatly increase in size.
 After summer solstice—the longest day of the year—daylight hours gradually begin to shorten.
 By summer’s end, the plants will have revealed their sex, which will be female if growing from clones or feminized seed.
-If growing from normal seed, the males will reveal their sex soon and should immediately be removed from the grow and destroyed because of the devasting effect they will have on the females you plant to harvest.
+If growing from normal seed, the males will reveal their sex soon and should immediately be removed from the grow and destroyed because of the devastating effect they will have on the females you plan to harvest.